Friends and Collaborators

 - With composer John Corigliano, the CSO’s Composer-in-Residence in 1988 (Terry’s Photography)

-- With Henry Fogel, President of the CSO, at a pre-concert conversation prior to the premiere of “Legends” (Photo: Jim Steere)
+- With Henry Fogel, President of the CSO, at a pre-concert conversation prior to the premiere of “Legends for Orchestra” in October 1993 (Photo: Jim Steere)